yashovardhan/yashovardhan/README.md

     </a>
 </p>

 I am a Developer Relations professional with a knack for JavaScript.
 I aim to empower the developer community by helping them find a place in the welcoming world of open source and explore the technology sector from a different perspective.
-I am the Developer Evangelism Manager at Rocket.Chat, an open source communication platform.
 I love sharing my ideas through my writings or by taking sessions, hosting conferences, or being around at tech events!

 I recently started <a href="https://devrel.page">DevRel.Page</a>, an umbrella initiative to help students and early age professionals find their way into Developer Relations.
 I have been working as a DevRel consultant with various companies, including GitHub, MLH, Grouparoo and many others!
 Notably, I have hosted some of the top international developer conferences like GitHub Universe, GitHub Satellite India, MLH Hackcon & Local Hack Day and have given multiple talks on open source development in 30+ institutes of India and abroad.